dsa-ntc/northwestarkansas.github.io/_pages/steering-committee.md

 ---
 layout: page
-title: "Steering Group"
+title: "Steering Committee"
-permalink: /steering-group/
+permalink: /steering-committee/
 ---
 ---
-The Steering Group is made of elected members of the chapter who are in their respective offices for one year terms.
+The Steering Committee is made of elected members of the chapter who are in their respective offices for one year terms.
 <br>

-The officers of the Steering Group and their resposibilities and duties are listed as below:
+The officers of the Steering Committee and their resposibilities and duties are listed as below:

 * **Co-Chairs:**
   - **Role**: Official spokespersons, set agendas, and ensure overall coordination.